liriliri/licia/DOC.md

 ### toArr

-Convert the stack to a JavaScript stack.
+Convert the stack to a JavaScript array.

 ```javascript
 var stack = new Stack();